mondeja/project-config/docs/reference/plugins.rst

    .. versionadded:: 0.7.0

+.. function:: getenv(envvar: str) -> str

+   Return the value of an environment variable.

+   .. versionadded:: 0.8.0

+.. function:: setenv(envvar: str, value: str | None) -> None

+   Set the value of an environment variable.
+If you set the value to ``null``, the environment variable will be removed.

+   Return the updated environment object.

+   .. versionadded:: 0.8.0

 .. function:: rootdir_name() -> str

    Returns the name if the root directory of the project (passed in :ref:`project-config---rootdir`